 - Register for Cross-Cultural Ministry class (online or at WWU).

 - Start sending out your fundraising letters.
-(Remember to send out 100 for the Early Bird Travel Scholarship!)
+(Remember the Early Bird Travel Scholarship!)

 - April—Finalize SM call (if not done already).

 - May 7–8—Attend SM retreat.

 - Complete missions class (online or at WWU).

 - Make sure you have your necessary travel immunizations.

 *Because of complications students may experience in finalizing their call locations, the fundraising letter does not have to be completed at this time.
 The Early Bird Travel Scholarship may still be obtained by addressing and stamping 100 envelopes so they are ready for letters later approved.